Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 ### The issue with overloading

-We leave out of this KEEP the improvement of resolution for arguments of functions.
-Taking the example above, you still need to qualify the argument to `message`.
+We leave out of this KEEP any extension to the propagation of information from function calls to their argument.
+One particularly visible implication of this choice is that you still need to qualify enumeration entries that appear as arguments as currently done in Kotlin.
+Following with the example above, you still need to qualify the argument to `message`.

 ```kotlin
 val s = message(Problem.CONNECTION)